lanl/singularity-eos/doc/sphinx/src/contributing.rst

 implemented EOS.

-Instead, the strategy we decided to use in this case was to implement the polymorphism at compile time through the `CRTP`_ (curiously recurisve templating pattern).
+Instead, the strategy we decided to use in this case was to implement the polymorphism at compile time through the `CRTP`_ (curiously recurring template pattern).
 The basic idea is two-fold:

 1. The base class is templated on the derived class to avoid the need for